 Want to know the biggest trend in the diet and nutrition space this year?
 Direct-to-consumer.
 2019 saw an onslaught of DTC nutrition startups launch new brands or experience breakout growth.
 Some newly familiar names now include Noom and Ritual, both of whom raised boatloads of venture capital to bring nutritional services directly to consumers (albeit for weight-loss advice and vitamins, respectively).
-But those definitely aren’t the only two players making waves.
-Thousands of other DTC brands are disrupting nutrition from every angle imaginable.
+But those definitely aren’t the only two making waves.
+Thousands of DTC brands are disrupting nutrition from every angle imaginable.
 From personalized nutrient subscriptions to organic produce boxes to fresh dog food delivery, it’s an exciting time to be a DTC nutrition startup.

 Read on to discover the fastest-growing direct to consumer brands in nutrition and better understand what’s driving their growth.

 So what exactly is driving the proliferation of DTC nutrition startups?

 The role of social media and the rise of influencers has helped mint many DTC nutrition startups.
 Rather than focus on moving inventory at grocery stores or increasing sales through a third-party site like Amazon, nutrition startups have figured out how to engage consumers directly through social media.
 Since influencers play such an outsized role in both beauty and personal nutrition, it’s a prerequisite for DTC nutrition startups to have a strong social media game.
 Social media has allowed DTC brands to emerge from nothing and amass loyal followings across the globe in months, rather than years.